SEO Site speed or the amount of time it takes to load your site or transfer from one page to the next is vital to SEO PageRank and user satisfaction.

 The fact is that most internet searchers will wait no more than a few seconds for your site to load before they will opt out and click on the next result on the search engine results page (SERP).
 This impatience by users should be the most critical consideration in reducing loading times for your site.
 Readers do not stay on a slow site very long either, so the bounce rate is often higher.
 A high bounce rate and Google’s penalties, are valid reasons you should speed up your site.
 The user experience (UX) might not be good enough to keep people on your page long enough to answer a call to action, such as registration or purchase.

 Therefore, even when you use your site as a blogging platform, your goal should be a fast site for great UX.

 The first step is to determine your SEO site speed and since each will give you a different reading, you should use as many tools as possible.
 This will give you more accurate reading and determine what needs to be changed for optimum UX.
 Here are four that I use routinely:

 Google’s Insights will show you both desktop or mobile speed, which is very important since there has been a large crossover of searchers to mobile devices.
 If you check the numbers behind each analysis, Google gives you pointers regarding low numbers.

 Pingdom permits testing for many locations and Yahoo’s Yslow segments the checks.
 Depending on the configuration of your site, www.mysite.com may redirect to mysite.com, which takes longer and may make your test inaccurate, so check your settings and use the proper URL.
-Yslow and Google are rather technical in their explanation, but with additional searches and YouTube or WordPress tutorials you can do most of these yourself.
+Yslow and Google are somewhat technical in their explanation, but with additional searches and YouTube or WordPress tutorials, you can do most of these yourself.